SmileYzn/LogApi/README.md

-# LogApi
+# HLDS Log API
-JSON API to comunicate with WebServer using HTTP/s Protocol
+MetaMod Plugin that uses JSON API to comunicate with WebServer using HTTP/s Protocol